eventide-project/docs/glossary.md

 ## Consumer

 The consumer is the infrastructure that runs a subscription [reader](/glossary.md#message-reader) over streams, and plugs-in the [handlers](/glossary.md#handler) to those subscriptions to receive the messages they subscribe to.

+## Endpoint

+An endpoint is the source process that a message comes from or the destination process where it is sent is _endpoint_.
+The term _endpoint_ is often used informally as a substitute for _service_.

 ## Entity